 Never Let Me Go by Kazuo Ishiguro

-I watched the film Never Let Me Go a few years ago without knowing it was an adaptation from a book.
-When I realised that it was, I decided to read the book, and it has been on my wishlist since then.
+I watched the film Never Let Me Go a few years ago without knowing it was an adaptation of a book.
+When I realised that it was, I decided to read the book, and it has been on my wish list since then.
 But as I know the outcome of the story, I’ve been preferring to read other books instead.

 War and Peace by Leo Tolstoy

 I’ve been wanting to read this book since finishing and loving Anna Karenina.
 But the size of it scares me, a lot!
 A classic with more than one thousand pages is something that intimidates me, especially it being a Russian classic.
 I hope to soon gather the courage to tackle this beast, which combines fiction and history, and know more about the fates of Pierre Bezukhov, Prince Andrei and Natasha Rostov.